kendryte/kendryte-doc-freertos-programming-guide/en/PIC.md

-# 可编程中断控制器 (PIC)
+# PIC

 ## Overview

-可以将任一外部中断源单独分配到每个 CPU 的外部中断上。这提供了强大的灵活性，能适应不同的应用需求。
+Programmable Interrupt Controller (PIC).

+Any external interrupt source can be individually assigned to an external interrupt on each CPU.
+This provides great flexibility to adapt to different application needs.

 ## Features

-PIC 模块具有以下功能:

-- 启用或禁用中断
-- 设置中断处理程序
+The PIC module has the following features:

+- Enable or disable interrupts
+- Set the interrupt handler
-- 配置中断优先级
+- Configure interrupt priority

 ## API